marsdrums/test-tutorial/visual-quality/index.md

 If a geometry remains stationary between frames, a single copy suffices since no motion blur is needed.
 For geometries with significant displacement between frames, increase the number of copies to adequately cover the motion path.
 This approach requires computing the displacement for each point (e.g., from position $P_{f-1}$ to $P_{f}$) and setting the copy count accordingly.
 Additionally, adjust the object's color to maintain energy conservation, ensuring the blur effect remains visually consistent.

+> [!IMPORTANT]
+> All the patches shown in this paragraph operate on positional data stored and processed by the CPU.
+For faster execution times, it's possible to replicate the accumulation process on the GPU, using {jit.gl.buffer} or {jit.gl.texture} instead of matrices, and using custom geometry shaders or GPU instancing for drawing the geometry.

 #### Transparency Requirement: